UtkarshJha329/MaximoRootmotionConvertor/README.md

 Blender 2.80 or newer needed to work.
 I am NOT the original author, I just ported this with my no knowledge for my own project.
 The original project ==> https://github.com/enziop/mixamo_converter

+The one in the master branch is for Blender 2.80 Change Branches for other versions.

 ### It can
 * convert single animations (FBX or Collada) if they are previously imported by the user
 * Batch convert all input FBX and Collada files from a folder to a new location